 They set a target for themselves and once that’s completed will set higher targets and keep working.

-They will earn a lot of money and be in a good position; but still not be satisfied.
+They will earn a lot of money and be in a good position; but still will not be satisfied.

-June 4th, 13th and 22nd – They are blessed with the energy of Mercury and Sun.
+June 4th, 13th and 22nd – They are blessed with the energy of Mercury and the Sun.

 They like to be independent and are good at studies.